This page tells you about the brain and related structures. There are sections about

-They will cause different symptoms depending on the part of the brain they are growing in.
-So, to understand why brain tumours cause the symptoms they do, it helps to know a little about the brain and how it works.
+Tumours cause different symptoms depending on the part of the brain they are growing in.
+So, to understand why brain tumours cause particular symptoms, it helps to know a little about the different areas of the brain.

-The temporal lobe helps to control behaviour, memory, hearing, sight and your emotions.
-Your emotional memory is in this area so a tumour here can cause strange feelings of having been somewhere or done something before (also called déjà vu).
+The temporal lobe is where we process sounds and also where memories are stored.
+A tumour here can cause strange feelings of having been somewhere or done something before (also called déjà vu).
 It may also cause odd tastes or smells.

 The occipital lobe is the visual centre of the brain and processes what we see, including colour, shape and distance.
 A brain tumour in this area can cause sight problems.

 The brain stem controls body functions that we usually don't think about.
 Blood pressure, swallowing, breathing and heartbeat are all managed by this area of the brain.
 The 2 main parts of the brain stem are called the pons and the medulla oblongata.
 The brain stem also includes a small area above the pons called the midbrain.

-The brain stem is also the part of the brain that connects the forebrain (the cerebral hemispheres) and the cerebellum with the spinal cord.
-All the nerve fibres leaving the brain to go to the limbs and trunk of the body pass through here.
+The brain stem is also the part of the brain that connects the cerebral hemispheres and the cerebellum with the spinal cord.
+All the nerve fibres leaving the brain pass through here to go to the limbs and trunk of the body.

-This is a small gland right in the middle of the brain.
+The pituitary gland is a small gland right in the middle of the brain.
 It is marked in yellow in the diagram above.
 The pituitary gland makes a lot of different hormones.
-And controls many different body functions.
+And it controls many different body functions.
 Pituitary hormones control

 - The speed of body processes (your metabolism)